hi-rachelliu/game_of_thrones/README.md

-# Game of Thrones Character Death Visualization and Prediction
+# Game of Thrones Character Deaths: Visualization and Prediction

 ## 🐉 Overview
 Game of Thrones is famous, or perhaps infamous, for its high number of character deaths.
 Using data from an [API of Ice and Fire](https://anapioficeandfire.com/) on all GOT main characters, let's visualize and predict whether or not a character might die!